 I am amazed at how many Christians claim that the theory of evolution violates the Second Law of Thermodynamics.
 This can be clearly shown to be false.
-There may well be some good, valid arguments against evolution, but claiming that it violates the Second Law is not one of them.
-If we are so careless in our thinking about this subject, are we not in danger of being equally careless in our thinking about more important issues?
+Are not those who are so careless in their thinking about this subject also in danger of being equally careless in their thinking about more important issues?

 The first thing we need to understand about the Second Law of Thermodynamics is that it is a very well-defined scientific statement, not a general philosophical idea.
 Things like the degradation of morals in society and the crumbling of civil empires are often compared to the Second Law, but no one who is knowledgeable and honest about the subject would call them true examples of the Second Law at work.